FatemehRaoufi/BlazorServerApp/README.md

 # Employee Management Blazor Server App

-A complete Blazor Server application for managing employee data, using layered architecture and RESTful APIs.
+A sample Blazor Server application for managing employee data, using layered architecture and RESTful APIs

 ---